Ventana Freya Pallet Flyer Banjolele

 The various nail holes are filled with brass using a special process allowing us to ensure that all wood is put to use and remains beautiful.
-The name Freya is also inlaid with brass.

 Watch and listen to Martijn Stiphout explain the materials used to make this stunning instrument...

 Strum out some surf tunes and island sounds at your next post-surf bonfire or beach party!